3D Printed Face Shields

 Face Shield and Material Information

 The face shield design that I am manufacturing was designed by 3DVERKSTAN and has been tested by the U.S. Department of Health and Human Services — National Institutes of Health.
 Please visit the NIH’s 3d printing website and the FDA’s announcement on 3D printing for more information regarding 3D printing and medical usage.
 The 3D printing file and design can be found online at the NIH’s 3D printing website.
 For the clear visor, I am using a clear PVC binding cover.
 For the elastic band, I am currently using #33 non-latex rubber bands.
 The frame of the face shield 3D printed from PETG plastic.
-Face Shields are packaged in an airtight bag and sanitization methods can be found directly above this section.
+Face Shields are packaged in an airtight bag and sanitation methods can be found directly above this section.

 Want to Donate?